Get involved at your local area committee

 How you can make a difference

-- Apply for funding for improvements to your community, to help disadvantaged residents, or to make environmental improvements - more about funding below.
+- Apply for funding (see below) for improvements to your community or to help local people.

 - Policing priorities are discussed at every other meeting: find out more about policing and safer neighbourhoods and eCops email notifications.

 Area committee funding

 Local residents and voluntary groups can apply to their area committee for funding for projects, activities or services.